 Further, the aim of the common specification is to be sufficiently detailed and technical to allow for extended collaboration in regard to software development and pooling.
 Ideally the tools which implement the common specification for data export, transfer, ingest, preservation and reuse are exchangeable between institutions and administrations with minimal effort.
 This in turn shall lead to a significant decrease in resources needed from any single institution and at the same time opens up an extended market for commercial software providers.

-Requirements for Common Specification Information Packages
+Requirements for CS IP Information Packages

-At the heart of any standardisation activity is achieving a common understanding of what needs to be standardised and for what purposes.
-This is also the goal of this chapter, which presents a series of high level requirements for an Information Package.
+At the heart of any standardisation activity has to be a clear understanding of the needs and aims which have to be addressed.
+This is also the goal of this chapter, which presents a series of high level principles to guide the technical details delivered in Part II of this specification.

-Most of the requirements are driven by the need for interoperability – the Information Packages built according to the requirements need to be easy to exchange, identify, validate and (re)use.
+Most of the requirements are driven by the aim of interoperability –Information Packages shall be easy to exchange, identify, validate and (re)use with a wide variety of software tools and systems.

 Another crucial factor to take into account is long-term sustainability.
 Practical technical and semantic interoperability is possible only when a certain set of technologies have been agreed upon and implemented.
-However, especially in the field of digital preservation, any technology will become outdated sooner or later and agreed approaches will need to be updated to accommodate new, better and more efficient technologies and standards.
-Because of this, the developers of this Common Specification have reused, as much as possible, existing powerful, standardised and well-established best practices for the technical implementation of an Information Package (see Part II of this document).
-This does not mean that the technical implementation will not need to be changed, only that the need will arise later rather than sooner.
-So, to achieve long-term sustainability of the Common Specification, we present below a set of generic requirements which must be followed when updating any of the technologies used in a technical implementation at any given point in time.
+However, any technology will become outdated sooner or later and previously agreed-upon approaches have to be updated to accommodate new, better and more efficient technologies and standards.
+Because of this, the developers of this Common Specification for Information Packages have reused, as much as possible, existing powerful, standardised and well-established best practices for the technical implementation of an Information Package (Part II of this document).
+This does not mean that the technical implementation details will not need to be changed in future, only that the need will arise later rather than sooner.
+So, to achieve long-term sustainability of the Common Specification for Information Packages, we present below a set of generic requirements which must be followed when updating any of the technologies used in a technical implementation at any given point in time.

 Ultimately the requirements below present a conceptual view of an Information Package, including an overall IP data model, and use of data and metadata.
 An implementation of this conceptual view is presented later, in Part II of this document.